 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 Form 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 4 For the fiscal year ended December 31, 2023 or П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 1-1204 Hess Corporation (Exact name of Registrant as specified in its charter) DELAWARE 13-4921002 (I.R.S.
-Employer Identification Number) (State or other jurisdiction of incorporation or organization) 1185 AVENUE OF THE AMERICAS, 10036 NEW YORK, NY (Zip Code) (Address of principal executive offices) Registrant's telephone number, including area code (212) 997-8500 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock (par value \$1.00) HES New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-Yes ☑ No □ Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," - "smaller reporting company" and "emerging growth company" - in Rule 12b-2 of the Exchange Act: Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging Growth Company П If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+20549

+Form 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to or

+For the fiscal year ended December 31, 2023

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number 1-1204

+Hess Corporation

+(Exact name of Registrant as specified in its charter)

+DELAWARE

+(State or other jurisdiction of incorporation or organization)

+1185 AVENUE OF THE AMERICAS,

+NEW YORK, NY

+(Address of principal executive offices)

+Registrant's telephone number, including area code (212) 997-8500 Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock (par value \$1.00) HES New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \square

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes \Box No \square

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes \square No \square

+Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," - "smaller reporting company" and "emerging growth company" - in Rule 12b-2 of the Exchange Act:

+- Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging Growth Company

+If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.
 Yes \square No \square

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \square
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \Box